KaneCheshire/PreviewableActivityViewController/README.md

 ## Installation

+### Swift Package Manager

+PreviewableActivityViewController supports SPM, simply add HapticGenerator as a package dependency in Xcode 11 or newer.

+### Cocoapods

-PreviewableActivityViewController is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+Add the following line to your Podfile:

 ```ruby
 pod 'PreviewableActivityViewController'